If your employee appeals your decision

 - has information that was missed or not available when you made the decision

 - feels you did not follow your workplace's policy or the Acas Code of Practice on flexible working requests

-There’s no legal right for an employee to appeal a flexible working request.
-But if you consider their appeal, it can help resolve any issues your employee might have, without them raising a formal grievance.
+There's no legal right for an employee to appeal a flexible working request.
+But if you consider their appeal, it can help resolve any issues your employee might have, without them taking it further.